Akschaya21/Tweet-Analysis/README.md

-# Analysis on twitter users sentiments
+# Analysis on twitter users reflection on the year 2020